FogSecurity/aws-size/README.md

 # aws-size
-Checks Hard to Find Size Limits and Usage for AWS
+Checks Hard to Find Size Limits and Usage for AWS.

 For support or questions, we can be reached at info@fogsecurity.io.